itsananderson/itsananderson.github.io/source/_posts/2014-05-12-git-concepts-branches-forks-and-pull-requests.markdown

 Forking is a concept that exists outside Git.
 In the old days, forking an open source project meant splitting off from the original project, either to continue development or move in a different direction.

-These days a fork is just an implementation detail of several open source code hosting websites.
+These days a fork is simply a feature of several open source code hosting websites.
 If I want to introduce a change to an open source project, I obviously can't just edit the repository directly.
 Instead, what I have to do is fork the repository, which creates a copy of that repository that belongs to me.
 I can then modify that fork and, if desired, propose those changes back to the original repository.